-The Calgary Regional Partnership is a voluntary organization of municipalities that has come together to plan for long term regional growth.
+The Calgary Regional Partnership is a voluntary organization of municipalities that have come together to plan for long-term regional growth.
 But how does a voluntary organization achieve meaningful implementation of the regional growth plan if it has no legislation?
-That was the task Kelly was responsible for as the planning and infrastructure lead with CRP.
+As the planning and infrastructure lead with CRP, that was the task Kelly was responsible for.
 To bridge between voluntary action towards voluntarily binding, regional context statements evolved.
-Based on the work done in British Columbia’s regions, Kelly developed a template and process guide for consideration by the CRP members and Board.
+Based on the work done in BC’s regions, Kelly developed a template and process guide for consideration by the CRP members and Board.

 The process was presented and adopted in November 2014.
-The CRP members are now all developing regional context statements to include in their Municipal Development Plans.
-The statements are a declaration of how the municipality is unique in the region and aligning with the Calgary Metropolitan Plan.
-This mechanism creates a voluntarily binding commitment for municipal members to work towards implementation of a sustainable, long term plan for growth in the Region.
+CRP members are now developing regional context statements to include in their Municipal Development Plans.
+The statements are a declaration of how the municipality is unique in the region and aligns with the Calgary Metropolitan Plan.
+This mechanism creates a voluntarily binding commitment for municipal members to work towards the implementation of a sustainable, long-term plan for growth in the Region.